Kevin-2017/LLm-pddl-benchmark/llm_plan_bench/models/prompt_generation/Resource Management/domain/instance/README.md

-Placeholder for Resource Management domain instance.
+Placeholder for Resource Management domain.